phasefactor/OSXnanorc/README.md

 # OS X nanorc files
 Optional files for the OS X distro of nano (v2.0.6 at the time I made these) to make it a functional development tool.

-The ancient version of nano that is distributed with OS X currently does not support modern regex things like lookaround, so most available syntax highlighting files fail miserably unless you update.
+The ancient version of nano that is distributed with OS X currently does not support modern regex things like lookaround, so most available syntax highlighting files fail miserably unless you make your own.

-It looks like v2.0.6 only understands POSIX Basic RegEx so I have tried to do what I can with the POSIX BRE ruleset.
+It looks like v2.0.6 only understands POSIX Basic Reg Ex so I have tried to do what I can with the POSIX BRE ruleset.

 To use:
 - grab the files,
 - put the (language name).nanorc files into a directory of your choice,